 Go to Postman webpage and download the version that fits your computer OS.
 Run the normal installation steps.
 It takes a little time if your computer is as slow as mine :).
 Click on “skip signing in and take me to the app”.

 The first thing you encounter in the Postman menu is the Launch window.
 There you find frequent tasks.

 The most important blocks are Environments, Requests and Collections.

 Here you define the environment variables.
-Just like a programming languange, you set a variable Host1 for example as “220.127.116.11”.
+Just like a programming language, you set a variable Host1 for example as “220.127.116.11”.
 So instead of typing each time the IP address you type only Host1.

 A single unit of Postman instruction is called Request.
-Consider a Request in Postman almost like a function in Python or C, but without a return value.
+Consider a Request almost like a function in Python or C, but without a return value.

-You can group your Postman Requests in a Collection.
+You can group your Requests we learned about in the above paragraph in a Collection.

 I’ve collected here a couple of nice blog posts about the theme.
 They are good illustrated so I won’t rewrite the same thing:

 - Using Postman to send JSON API Requests to Cisco APIC: